Shamir-Lab/EMP-benchmark/README.md

 First, make a directory for your benchmark (e.g. /path/to/benchmark).

+Next, specify the data root directory in the config file (under config/conf.json) by setting the `root_dir` field

-Next, create the benchmark directory structure by running the following lines:
+Then, create the benchmark directory structure by running the lines below:

 ```
-cd /path/to/benchmark/
+cd /path/to/root_dir/
 mkdir ./cache_global/
 mkdir ./go/
 mkdir ./permuted_datasets/